box/developer.box.com/content/guides/authentication/jwt/without-sdk.md

 1. client ID and client secret

-Using your client ID and client secret is the easiest and fastest verification method for prototyping or scripting against your Enterprise.
-Using a keypair is a more complex process, but does provides the same functionality.

-Regardless of the verification method you select from above, at the end of this process you will have an Access Token that can be used to make API calls on behalf of the application.
+Using your client ID and client secret is the easiest and fastest verification method for prototyping or scripting against your Box enterprise.
+Regardless of the verification method you select from above, the end result is an Access Token that can be used to make API calls on behalf of the application.

 To learn how to use this token visit our guide on [Making API calls](g://api-calls).